-Lease option, also known as the rent-to-own option, is a home purchase option that does not require a mortgage plan right away.
-It’s an alternate installment plan in buying a Malaysian house that does not right away require a down payment nor a mortgage financing, but will assure the potential home buyer that the house will be held off the market for him.
+If you need to know, lease option, also known as the rent-to-own option, is a home purchase option that does not require a mortgage plan right away.
+It’s an alternate instalment plan in buying a Malaysian house that does not right away require a down payment nor a mortgage financing, but will assure the potential home buyer that the house will be held off the market for him.

 In a lease option agreement, as is implied in its moniker (rent-to-own), the potential owner pays a rent – usually much higher than fair market rental fees – monthly and a portion of which goes to a ‘fund’ that will be slashed off the total selling price of the house as equity.
 This ‘portion’ is decided by the mutual agreement entered into by the home buyer and the home seller; it could be 25% of the rent, 50% or maybe even 100% although this happens very rarely.